The AS21 Redback is an advanced infantry fighting vehicle (IFV) proposed by South Korean company Hanwha Defense for the Australian Army.

 AS21 Redback development details

-The AS21 Redback is being offered for the Australian Army’s LAND 400 Phase 3 IFV programme.
 Rheinmetall Defence’s Lynx KF41 IFV and Redback IFV were selected for the programme in September 2019.

-The LAND 400 Phase 3, also known as the Mounted Close Combat Capability requirement, is a A$15bn ($10.3bn) Australian Department of Defence (DoD) project to acquire 450 IFVs and 17 manoeuvre support vehicles (MSVs) for the Australian Army.
+The LAND 400 Phase 3, also known as the Mounted Close Combat Capability requirement, is an A$15bn ($10.3bn) Australian Department of Defence (DoD) project to acquire 450 IFVs and 17 manoeuvre support vehicles (MSVs) for the Australian Army.

+The programme progressed to the procurement process, which included the final evaluation.
 Hanwha Defence delivered the first two Redback IFV prototypes to the Australian Army for testing in July 2020.
 The third prototype was shipped in December 2020.

 AS21 Redback IFV design and features

-The Redback IFV is designed to provide improved protection and high mobility, while providing superior crew comfort.
+The Redback IFV is designed to provide improved protection and high mobility while providing superior crew comfort.
 It will be integrated with a proven digital battle management system (BMS).
 The combat weight of the vehicle will be 42t.

 The in-arm type hydro-pneumatic suspension unit (ISU) will help in reducing the overall weight of the vehicle when compared to the traditional IFV design.

-The armoured vehicle will be manned by three crew members including driver, commander and gunner, while its rear compartment will be capable of accommodating eight dismounted troops.
+The armoured vehicle will be manned by three crew members, including driver, commander and gunner while its rear compartment will be capable of accommodating eight dismounted troops.

-The vehicle will offer armour protection options from STANAG Levels 2 to 6 and will be equipped with an advanced active protection system (APS) that can defend incoming line-of-sight guided anti-tank missiles/projectiles.
+The vehicle will offer armour protection options from STANAG Levels 2 to 6 and will be equipped with an advanced active protection system (APS) that can defend incoming line-of-sight guided anti-tank missiles / projectiles.
 The Iron Fist APS equipped with integrated radars and electro-optics will enable the Redback to detect, classify, and counter several threats.

 The turret will be armed with a Bushmaster MK44S 30mm cannon, a MAG 58 7.62mm coaxial machine gun, 76mm multi-barrel smoke grenade dischargers and two SPIKE LR2 missile launchers.
-It can be fitted with EOS R400S Mk2 HD or R150 remote weapon system and Javelin anti-tank guided missiles.
+It can be fitted with an EOS R400S Mk2 HD or R150 remote weapon system and Javelin anti-tank guided missiles.

-Engine and mobility
+Engine and mobility of the AS21 Redback

 The IFV will be powered by an MTU eight-cylinder diesel engine, which generates a power output of 1,000hp.

-The power-pack will enable the vehicle to run at a maximum speed of more than 65km/h and attain a maximum range of 520km.
+The power pack will enable the vehicle to run at a maximum speed of more than 65km/h and attain a maximum range of 520km.

 The composite rubber track (CRT) system fitted to the IFV will ensure improved mobility over rough terrains.